smoralb/TicTacToe/README.md

 The different modules have different responsibilities:

 * `app`         -> Has the main logic of the app.
 * `core`        -> Contain all the logic that could potentially use all over the app.
-Here I have implemented the base classes.
+Here I have implemented the base classes and all the extensions.
 * `components`  -> Contain all the custom views that would be used all over the app.

 ## Presentation layer architecture